bekk/bekk-christmas/post/javascript/the-people-behind-javascript-daniel-ehrenberg.md

 And I like how JavaScript is everywhere, adding an layer of programmability accessible to a wide range of people.

-### How did you get involved in the development of EcmaScript?
+### How did you get involved in the development of ECMAScript?

 When I was working at Google on various Linux kernel/firmware teams, I saw an internal job opening for the V8 sub-team working on new language